Factors associated with dietary diversity in mothers and their 6- to 23-month-old children in conflict areas of Northeast Myanmar

 dc.rights.holderMahidol University

-dc.subjectWomen -- Nutrition -- Myanmar
+dc.subjectWomen -- Nutrition -- Burma

-dc.subjectInfants -- Nutrition -- Myanmar
+dc.subjectInfants -- Nutrition -- Burma

-dc.subjectMothers -- Health and hygiene -- Myanmar.
+dc.subjectMothers -- Health and hygiene -- Burma.

 dc.titleFactors associated with dietary diversity in mothers and their 6- to 23-month-old children in conflict areas of Northeast Myanmar